-Speak Out is the new way of working of the Church and Society Council - committing the Council to a long-term process of advocating for and delivering change.
+Speak Out is the Church's commitment to a long-term process of advocating for and delivering change.
 This new way of working is much more intentional about learning from and resourcing local congregations and their partners to bring about lasting change.

 There is an incredible amount of transformative work which goes on through the Church of Scotland every week; we need to learn from it and encourage even more of it.
 Our work must also be about learning from and working alongside those who are the victims of injustice and struggle against poverty - making real the Church of Scotland's commitment to the poorest and most marginalised not just out of sympathy but because that is the Gospel way to live.